Website Builder vs WordPress: Which One Is for You?

 Before we start with our WordPress vs website builder comparison, keep in mind that we will discuss the self-hosted WordPress.org, not WordPress.com.

 This is the content management system (CMS) version of WordPress.
-It requires you to get a hosting service and install the WordPress software on your hosting account.
+It requires you to choose one of the hosting solutions and install the WordPress software on your hosting account.

 We also won’t compare WordPress with a specific website builder as there are many options available.
 These site builders vary in prices, templates available, and features, but they generally offer similar user experiences.

-Thus, we will compare website builders and WordPress in terms of customization, security, value for money, and more.
+Thus, we will compare the best website builders and WordPress in terms of customization, security, value for money, and more.

 Themes and Customization